The Holy Land Experience

 The religion being preached at The Holy Land Experience is born-again Christianity, but the attraction makes a valiant effort to tie it to Judaism, perhaps to give it historic validity (and perhaps because it was founded by Rev. Marvin Rosenthal and Zion's Hope of Orlando).
 All of the employees end their conversations with a cheery "Shalom!" and one of the several gift shops on the property sells yarmulkes, prayer shawls, and menorahs.
 "The Seed of Promise" video, playing in The Theater of Life, jumps directly from the story of Abraham and Isaac to the crucifixion -- the Old Testament sacrifice and the New.
 See?
 Jews and born-again Christians, no difference at all!

 Whether any Jews -- or anyone who isn't born-again -- receive this message is doubtful.
 The Holy Land Experience is not designed for the casual visitor.
 Its dress code -- in Florida -- bans halter tops, spandex, and "short shorts" (fabric length not specified).
-Its behavior code bans "lewd and lascivious conduct" (a problem that we were unaware was plaguing religious attractions).
+Its behavior code bans "lewd and lascivious conduct."
 Its "miscellaneous codes" prohibit smoking and the bringing of food through the entrance gates.
-Admission is thirty bucks (up from $17 when it opened February 2001), plus three dollars for parking, which effectively bars all but the most committed.
+Admission is fifty bucks (up from $17 when it opened in February 2001), plus an additional charge for parking, which effectively bars all but the most committed.

 And there isn't much to do at The Holy Land Experience unless one of the employees is guiding you, or singing to you, or delivering a sermon.
 The only activity you can perform on your own is shopping.
 We didn't see any displays with written explanations; you have to be told.
 We appeared to be the only ones asking questions.